aws-samples/contentmoderation-custom-model-rekognition/README.md

 **Creating Custom Modelling for Plagiarism Detection on Amazon Rekognition**

-I have explained the steps below to create a Custom Rekognition project via AWS Console, Creating  Dataset by uploading the images from the local machine , Labelling it via bounding boxes from the console and Starting the model.
+Below are the steps to create a Custom Rekognition project via AWS Console, Creating  Dataset by uploading the images from the local machine , Labelling it via bounding boxes from the console and Starting the model.

 **Creating a custom Model project in Amazon Rekognition console**